-- Identify, write, or administer transportation-related grants for HRMPO member localities, including the SMART SCALE, Transportation Alternatives/Safe Routes to School, and Highway Safety Improvement Program grants. - Assist localities with updates to Comprehensive Plans or other planning documents related to transportation. - Assist in the completion of any special transportation related study or project for any transportation mode for the HRMPO localities as requested, including the I-81 Corridor Improvement Program. - Complete specific planning work items as requested by FTA, FHWA, DRPT and VDOT including, but not limited to multi-modal planning, human services transportation planning, freight planning, and assistance with components of the statewide transportation plan.

-- Attend state or federal agency or non-governmental organization-sponsored training, workshops, seminars, and conferences relative to transportation planning. - Provide updates and legislative reports to the Policy Board, TAC, and other regional stakeholders, and feedback regarding legislative activities will be shared with appropriate state and federal agencies. - Provide general transportation-related planning services, projects, and activities (e.g., map production, data analysis, reports, etc.), as requested by HRMPO localities or the HRMPO Policy Board/TAC for all modes of travel. - Provide updates to member localities on opportunities to expand electric and other alternative fuel infrastructure in the region.
+- Identify, write, or administer transportation-related grants for HRMPO member localities, including the SMART SCALE, Transportation Alternatives/Safe Routes to School, and Highway Safety Improvement Program grants. - Assist localities with updates to Comprehensive Plans or other planning documents related to transportation. - Assist in the completion of any special transportation related study or project for any transportation mode for the HRMPO localities as requested, including the I-81 Corridor Improvement Program. - Provide information related to specific planning work items as requested by FTA, FHWA, DRPT and VDOT including, but not limited to, multi-modal planning, human services transportation planning, freight planning, and assistance with components of the statewide transportation plan. - Attend state or federal agency or non-governmental organization sponsored training, workshops, seminars, and conferences relative to transportation planning, including the annual Governor's Transportation Conference and American Planning Association Virginia conference. - Provide updates and legislative reports to the Policy Board, TAC, and other regional stakeholders, and feedback regarding legislative activities will be shared with appropriate state and federal agencies. - Provide general transportation-related planning services, projects, and activities (e.g., map production, data analysis, reports, etc.), as requested by HRMPO localities or the HRMPO Policy Board/TAC for all modes of travel. - Provide updates to member localities on emerging transportation technology and implications for future planning and projects.

 2.03 Local, State and Federal Assistance

 FY24 Total Federal State Local

-Highway 78% \$71,000 \$56,800 \$7,100 \$7,100

-Transit 22% \$20,000 \$16,000 \$2,000 \$2,000

-Total \$91,000 \$72,800 \$9,100 \$9,100
+Highway 77% \$55,000 \$44,000 \$5,500 \$5,500

+Transit 23% \$16,500 \$13,200 \$1,650 \$1,650

+Total \$71,500 \$57,200 \$7,150 \$7,150